Where Passion Meets Creativity

 Platform: LinkedIn

-Packing with Hope, 2025
+Packing With Hope, 2025

 This summer, Landmark partnered with the Salvation Army on their Feed the Kids initiative, helping pack hundreds of lunches for children in need.
 Being physically present at the location allowed us to see firsthand the impact of our efforts and the scope of the organization’s other programs supporting the community.
 Our repeated partnership throughout the summer emphasized the importance of consistency in community engagement.
 Showing up regularly strengthens relationships, builds trust, and amplifies the positive impact Landmark can make.
 Participating in this initiative went beyond volunteering; it gave us a deeper understanding of the community’s needs and highlighted how sustained, hands-on involvement can make a real difference in the lives of children and families.